LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-intro/initialize.rst

       User names their new project.

 #.
-After naming, select *Web Application (Model-View-Controller)* from the project template options.
+After naming, select *Web Application (Model-View-Controller)* from the project template options and unselect
+   *Configure for HTTPS* under the *Advanced* header on the right.

    .. figure:: figures/vs-windows-select-mvc-asp-app.png
       :alt: User selects MVC template type from selection menu